Renniesb/csv_output/README.md

 # csv_output
-Multiply to columns and output CSV to a file
+Multiply two columns and output CSV to a file

 run with "node index.js" once inside the directory